 Boeing expects nearly 700,000 new pilots will be required between 2018-2037 to satisfy increasing air travel demands

 This means that pilot training systems are on the brink of unprecedented pressure and efficiency expectations.
-Coupled with an increasing demand for innovation in the industry, becomes the problematic challenges of advancing autonomy while retaining manual control skills.
+Coupled with an increasing demand for innovation in the industry, arises the problematic challenges of advancing autonomy while retaining manual control skills.

 This all points to an urgent need to improve training effectiveness, especially within performance monitoring.
 National regulators and transport safety experts recognise that poor flight path monitoring is a major contributor to aircraft accidents, incidents, and near misses.